-Action e.g. new services offered, increasing flexibility of existing services Who action is carried out by who action is carried out by e.g. list of all those partners involved in action Resources allocated How impact has / will be assessed Timescale for action Group(s) the action is intended to reduce poverty amongst e.g. who is service targeted at and who is using it Argyll and Bute Advice Network (ABAN).
+Action e.g. new services offered, increasing flexibility of existing services Who action is carried out by Who action is carried out by e.g. list of all those partners involved in action Resources allocated How impact has / will be assessed Timescale for action Group(s) the action is intended to reduce poverty amongst e.g. who is service targeted at and who is using it Argyll and Bute Advice Network (ABAN).
 Promote the network and ensure that it is promoted throughout Argyll and Bute and reaches those who require advice and service information ABAN Network partners including the Council and CAB Website that is accessible to all and gives direct access to service providers in a wide range of areas including: health, Council services, benefits advice, careers advice, debt advice, housing, employment, advocacy, addictions, disability, income maximisation and violence against women.
 Increase in the number of users of the network; referrals to the various partners via the website; increase in partner agencies Website is up and running; annual reporting and data analysis.
 Wide number of groups including those unemployed, in debt, requiring housing, with health or disability needs.
 Money Skills Argyll.
 Increase the number of people using the services in the three year period 2017 - 2020.
-Money Skills Argyll Consortium (C.A.B., Bute Advice, Argyll Networks, Carrgomm, ALI Energy, ACHA, Council) Money Skills Argyll project is about helping people who live across Argyll and Bute, aged 16 and over, living in a jobless household, living in a single adult household with dependent children, or low income employed.
-They will help people to be more in control of their money with 28 help, advice and support with They will increase the number of people engaging with the service over the next 3 years.
-They will demonstrate an increase in those with improved money management skills and positive outcomes as a result of engagement.
-2017 - 2020 Those in need of advice and money skills development.
+Money Skills Argyll Consortium (C.A.B., Bute Advice, Argyll Networks, Money Skills Argyll project is about helping people who live across Argyll and Bute, aged 16 and over, living in a jobless household, living in a single adult household with dependent children, or low They will increase the number of people engaging with the service over the next 3 years.
+They will demonstrate an increase in those with improved money management skills and 2017 - 2020 Those in need of advice and money skills development.